 But don't be deceived by their humble ingredients.
 Holubtsi are full of fantastic flavors, with the richness of the pork balanced by the sweetness and acidity of the tomato sauce.

 Unfortunately, my grandmother's recipe was lost.
 I don't know if she made her cabbage rolls this exact way.
-But I've tried to recreate the flavors and textures I remember from my childhood by researching Ukranian cookbooks to learn more about the country's foodways and my family heritage.
+But I've tried to recreate the flavors and textures I remember from my childhood by researching Ukrainian cookbooks to learn more about the country's foodways and my family heritage.

 Jump to: